trufl/card-battle/README.md

 ## Questions

-If you have any further questions, concerns, or feedback feel free to email me at morgan.tolman04@gmail.com.
-Another way you can contact me is through my [GitHub](https://github.com/unheardof77) account.
+If you have any further questions, concerns, or feedback feel free to email Morgan at morgan.tolman04@gmail.com, Jerome at jeromenixon95@gmail.com, Tristan at endlesstruffle80@gmail.com, Leo at leocubshat@gmail.com, and James at jamesxalis@icloud.com.
 ---